tobyhodges/fair-research-software/episodes/07-documenting-code.md

 + The Spacewalk script (eva_data_analysis.py)
 + An input dataset (eva-data.json)

-####  Prepare the Destination Directory
+####  Prepare the destination directory
 First, let us decide where we want to save the cleaned dataset. and make sure the directory exists.

 For this tutorial, we will use data/clean as the destination folder.

-Let's create the directory if it doesn't exist:
+Let's create the directory if it does not exist:

 ```bash
 mkdir -p data/clean